nearwalden/covid-compute/README.md

 ## Dataframes

 A `CovidData` object contains  two types of data structures.
-Ones that dataframes that include a single data items for all states or countries, and ones that contain many data structures, each with multiple data items for one state or country.
+Ones that dataframes that include a single data items for all states or counties, and ones that contain many data structures, each with multiple data items for one state or country.
 In all data structures each row is a day in the time series.
-Country names are spelled out and states use the two character abbreviation.
+State names use the two character abbreviation, and counties use the format `Name, STATE` with the county name and state abbreviation respectively.

 - confirmed_us:  confirmed cases for each state
-- confirmed_countries:  confirmed casee for each country
+- confirmed_counties:  confirmed casee for each county
 - deaths_us:  deaths for each state
-- deaths_countries:  deaths for each country
+- deaths_counties:  deaths for each country
 - states:  a dict where the keys are state names, and the dataframe has confirmed cases and deaths.
-- countries:  a dict where the keys are country names, and the dataframe has confirmed cases and deaths.
 - country_populations:  populations of all countries, indexed by name
 - state_populations:  populations of states and US, indexed by 2-character abbreviation.